winestock/DNU/README.md

 And if you don't like how this Readme looks, never fear.
 I will consult [this page](https://github.com/matiassingers/awesome-readme) in order to make a Readme that will help you.

+## Foundational Issues

+Now it's time to be a bit more precise and rigorous.
+All of the characters discussed in this document are part of both the ASCII and Unicode standards.
+That means that they are either text or are meant to facilitate the display or transmission of text.
+The purpose of text is primarily to be read by humans and only secondarily to be processed by computer.

 ## Links

 Possibly-Related Software: